-Automation is different in industrial, manufacturing and engineering environments because digital workflows are tightly coupled to physical production, plant uptime, quality control, and supplier coordination.
+Automation in industrial, manufacturing and engineering sectors are tightly coupled to physical production, plant uptime, quality control, and supplier coordination.

 The manufacturing examples show that even administrative processes like invoice correction or SOP creation have outsized operational impact when they reduce bottlenecks, improve standardisation, and keep engineering, finance, and shop-floor teams aligned around throughput, safety, and cost.